UoM-ResPlat-DevOps/cilogon-hpc-integration-demo/README.md

 3. Finally, we can kick off web server.
 Make sure your host has incoming connections to port 443 enabled, and that you're using https://... to access your host.

 `sudo docker run -it -p 443:443 -v ~/letsencrypt-certs:/etc/letsencrypt -v ~/app-db:/var/db --env-file env.list uomcilogon/demo_app ./start.sh`

+You can troubleshoot by calling bash in the container instead, kicking off `./start.sh` manually and monitoring the log output.